Darkzarich/BugOS/README.md

 # BugOS
 A university project which represents a simple and pretty limited OS made on C and NASM.
-Basically, allows only drawing and save drawn pictures on ROM itself.
+Basically, allows only drawing and storing drawn pictures on ROM itself.

 File compile lvl two.exe is specially written compiler to make a ROM out of all files in directory such as pictures of interface and load screen, nasm pre-load instructions, C combined with NASM functions.